zaraavoyan/hw10/README.md

 - Half of week 2, week 3 & 4: Start coding the paintings, check to see if everything is transferred through the hardware properly
 - Week 5: Presentation of final project

-## References and link

-Tutorials, comments, videos, magazine articles - Anything you found that helps you understand your project